-The highlight of My Money NYC is the city's checkbook tool, Checkbook NYC 2.0, which - launched in January 2013 - is an improvement over its already powerful Checkbook NYC.
+New York City's path to top-flight transparency began after the city's nearalready powerful Checkbook NYC.
 The system is innovative in its comprehensiveness, ease of use, and powerful tools for tracking contracts.
 Its open-source format also makes it easier for other cities to adopt New York's high degree of transparency while saving on IT programming costs.